Previous Chapter

 "And a rejected one will stand up in his [previous king of the north's] place, and they [the citizens of Iraq] shall not give him the honor of rulership, but he will enter safely and seize the kingdom by intrigues" (Daniel 11:21).

 There you have it.
 The Iraqis will not wish him to be their ruler, but the anti-Christ will "enter" and become a ruler regardless.
 While an entry as an outsider doesn't at all prove that he will be a Russian, such an entry is absolutely necessary if he is a Russian.
-In a few chapters from now, I'll explain why the anti-Christ of Daniel 11 starts at verse-21 quote above (though pre-tribulationists and others start him in verse 36).
+In a few chapters from now, I'll explain why the anti-Christ of Daniel 11 starts at verse-21 quote above (though pre-tribulationists and others start him in verse 36 to avoid a Bride in the tribulation period).

 In the latter part of Nahum 3, end-time Assyria is again shown defeated, scattered on the mountains.
 Did you know that the book of Nahum concerns the end times; 1:5-8 tips us off with clear Armageddon terminology.
 The anti-Christ is in verse 11 because verse 12 speaks on Israel's eternal restoration i.e. the Millennium.
 In verse 11, the anti-Christ is said to come forth from what appears to be Nineveh, the capital city of the Assyrian empire, located now in northern Iraq across the Tigris river from modern Mosul (pop. over 1.5 million).
 Therefore, my take on this Nahum prophecy is that Gog will set up headquarters in/near Mosul.
 The palaces of the great Assyrian king, Sennacherib, were in modern Mosul.
 Saddam Hussein once said that whoever ruled Mosul would rule all of Iraq.
 Might the anti-Christ agree?